Mindfulness – Talk 3

 We have to see something alive with our body, and with observation or contemplation – not the idea of something particular.
 Through your body and mind, through your activity, you have to find something alive in everyday life.
 That’s the point that Dogen Zenji always tries to say.

 So through the practice of mindfulness, we have to find something alive, beyond the idea of mindfulness.
 If we say, “Let’s practice mindfulness,” you always try to concentrate on the breath, and then you say, “I have completed the practice of mindfulness.”
 I don’t think so!
-That is that you have an idea of mindfulness for a certain period of time, in a certain area, so-called breath.
+That is [that] you have an idea of mindfulness for a certain period of time, in a certain area, so-called breath.
 No!
 Next moment, right after the breath, you have to return to everyday life – and then the mindfulness is completely gone.
 [Then] you don’t know how to practice mindfulness.

-So real mindfulness, you have to find something really vividly alive with your body.
-[That] means real mindfulness beyond mindfulness, beyond the idea of mindfulness.
-We say mindfulness-and-no-mindfulness.
-You should be free from mindfulness.
-Free from means your body must be exactly mindfulness.
+You should be free from mindfulness, anyway.
+Free from means your body must be mindfulness exactly.
 Freedom, liberation, means your body and the idea of mindfulness become one, and also practice and you must be one.
 Your thinking must be one with mindfulness.
-All becoming one with mindfulness, that is called mindfulness.
+All becomes one with mindfulness, that is called mindfulness.
 How can you leave a trace of mindfulness right there?
 [You can’t.]
 Because the whole world – your body, your mind, becomes completely filled with mindfulness, and your circumstances are completely filled with mindfulness – everywhere, mindfulness.
 If so, do we have to emphasize particularly strongly that “I am doing mindfulness”?
-No, [there is] no idea [of mindfulness].
-That’s why very naturally the idea of mindfulness drops off.
-That is called no mindfulness – or open hearted, open mindfulness.
-Or freedom; liberation of the mindfulness.
+No. No, [there is] no idea [of mindfulness].

 “Not-pure”: I use [the word] not-pure this time instead of impure.
-I think not-pure is better, because not as a negative expression means that your life and tree’s life and all sentient beings are completely embraced by the-same-and-one-nature – so-called Buddha Nature, or whatever you say.
-If everything is completely filled with the-same-and-one-nature, at that time it’s not necessary to emphasize a particular time (or instance) called “the-same-and-one-nature,” because everything is one nature.
+I think not-pure is better, because not as a negative expression means that your life and tree’s life and all sentient beings are completely embraced by the-same-and-one-nature – so-called buddha-nature, or whatever you say.
+If everything is completely filled with the-same-and-one-nature, at that time it’s not necessary to emphasize a particular time (or instance) so-called “the-same-and-one-nature,” because everything is one nature.
 So very naturally the idea of the-same-and-one-nature drops off.
 That is called no-buddha-nature.

-So Buddha Nature means completely pure, the whole world is filled with purity.
+So buddha-nature means completely pure, the whole world is filled with purity.
 At that time, everyone is pure, beyond pure and not-pure.
 At that time, whatever you pick up, it is pure.
 If so, it’s not necessary to say, “I am practicing purity.”
 No. So the idea of purity drops off; that is called not-pure.
 We say not-purity.

 1 - 17:15